-If you have a big house you'll probably want a few extra handsets to put around the place.
-Some models will come with three or four handsets included.
-If you have an idea of how many handsets you need, it's better to buy the complete set rather than adding handsets later, as that can be more expensive.
+Bigger houses would probably need a few extra handsets to put around the place.
+If you have an idea of how many handsets you need, it's better to buy the complete set (some include three or four handsets) rather than adding handsets later, which can be more expensive.

-The models we tested could support anything from two handsets up to 12 handsets – which would be useful in an office.
+The models we tested could support anything from two to 12 handsets – which would be useful in an office.

-If you're hard of hearing, look for a phone that provides extensive volume adjustment on the handset and a high handset speaker volume.
+If you're hard of hearing, look for a phone that provides extensive volume adjustments on the handset and a high handset speaker volume.

-A headset jack, so you can use a headset hands-free with a microphone.
+A headset jack lets you use a headset hands-free with a microphone.

-Call waiting lets you know when someone is trying to call you while you're talking to someone else.
-Check with your phone network to see if there is an additional charge for this service.
+Call waiting lets you know when someone is trying to call you while you're talking on the phone.
+Check with your phone network to see if there's an additional charge for this service.

-Bluetooth technology is increasingly being used to bring the mobile phone into the home phone environment, by allowing mobile phone calls to be made on a cordless landline handset.
+Bluetooth technology is used to bring the mobile phone into the home phone environment, allowing mobile phone calls to be made on a cordless landline handset.

 Text to speech

 Text to speech announces the number when you dial on the keypad.
-It can also read and announce the name of the caller.
+It can also announce the name of the caller.

 You can set the phone not to ring during a specified time period – very handy for a good night's sleep.

-Incoming/outgoing barring provides a level of control in case you don't want to accept calls from certain companies or individuals, as well as preventing members of the household from calling specific numbers without permission.
+Incoming and outgoing barring provides a level of control in case you don't want to accept calls from certain companies or individuals.
+It also prevents members of the household from calling specific numbers without permission.

 The ability to page from the base to the handset can be handy, particularly if you leave the phone lying around the house.

-Conference call means you can allow users on an extra handset to join a phone conversation where all parties can hear an open conversation.
+Conference call means users on an extra handset can join a phone conversation where all parties can hear the conversation.

-Phonebook features allow you to store contact phone numbers in the memory of the phone.
+Phonebook features let you store contact phone numbers in the memory of the phone.